andyjakubowski/tokenhost3000/app/views/home/_case_study.md

 ### Features

-tokenhost:3000 lets you do these things:
+Tokenhost 3000 lets you do these things:

 - **create a space**, which will keep your lists of tokens for 48 hours
 - **create lists of tokens**.
 For example, a Light Theme and a Dark Theme